zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 ## Summary

-* If not both DS records and DNSKEY records are found, then further inverstigation will not be done and no messages will be outputted.
+* If not both DS records and DNSKEY records are found, then further investigation will not be done and no messages will be outputted.
-* No messages will be outputted due errors in the responses from the parent name servers.
+* No messages will be outputted due to errors in the responses from the parent name servers.

 Message Tag outputted              | Level   | Arguments          | Description of when message tag is outputted :----------------------------------|:--------|:-------------------|:--------------------------------------------